chirring/Crawl-album-cover/README.md

 &emsp;&emsp;&emsp;1) Connect to Chrome using selenium .webdriver, request url

-&emsp;&emsp;&emsp;2) Connect to the iframe frame of the web page and get html
+&emsp;&emsp;&emsp;2) Connect to the iframe of the web page and get html

 &emsp;&emsp;&emsp;3) Analyze html using BeautifulSoup